Friday, July 30, 2010

 Karen of Welcome to Our Crazy Blessed Life selected Brrrr-ownies for this weeks treat.
 We made these moist, dark chocolaty and minty brownies before we left to Lake Powell.

 Since we were long gone, I didn't read the P&Q to find out to pros and cons of this week's recipe.
 For us the brownies were just perfect.
 Not overly minty, moist but not too gooey and full of chocolate.
-Besides that, they travelled well and stayed fresh for a few days.
+Besides that, they traveled well and stayed fresh for a few days.
 We kept them in the cooler and they were the perfect cold and minty treat on those 100 degree afternoons.
 I definitely was not turning on an oven in the middle of the desert just for a brownie so everyone was glad that I had made these and brought them along.

 Fish tacos were never fresher!